dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both keys that implement public standards like CCC as well as proprietary implementations of digital keys.
 - (Req-UnderstoodFormat) Both Sender application and Receiver application MUST be able to recognize the format.
 - (Req-RoundTrips) Solution SHALL allow for multiple round trips or multiple reads/writes between one set of Sender and Receiver devices.
-- (Req-Preview) Solution SHOULD allow for extensibility and discoverable extensions (preview of share invitation).
+- (Req-Preview) Provisioning Information MUST be preview-able in messaging channels before redemption.
+This preview SHOULD include a title, subtitle, and image.

 ## Intermediary server requirments
 If the solution requires an intermediary server, it should have the following requirements.